 Ms. Makiyama and Wayne Sugita, KYCC’s Chief Program Development Officer, came on board.
 Makiyama, who is a Licensed Clinical Social Worker, was a counselor for five years, before moving on to become the Prevention Director.
 Sugita was the Interim Director and Chief Deputy Director for the Los Angeles County Department of Public Health’s Substance Abuse Prevention and Control Division.

 The clinic’s medical director, Dr. Stephanie Chan, is a double board-certified child/adolescent and adult psychiatrist.
-From 2016-2017, she was the Medical Director for Twin Towers Treatment Centers in Torrance, providing supervision for its outpatient recovery Services treatment program.
+From 2016-2017, she was the Medical Director for Twin Towers Treatment Centers in Torrance, providing supervision for its outpatient Recovery Services treatment program.

-The recovery Services, is a culturally and linguistically competent center with Korean and Spanish-language capabilities where clients can stay connected—to come in and meet with a counselor or attend a group counseling session—in order to establish and maintain recovery.
+Recovery Services, is a culturally and linguistically competent center with Korean and Spanish-language capabilities where clients can stay connected—to come in and meet with a counselor or attend a group counseling session—in order to establish and maintain recovery.
 Adolescents and adults are treated separately, and services are also differentiated by gender or non-binary clients.
 Confidentiality and respect for families and individuals are of paramount importance to our mission.

 “In my experience as a counselor, I saw a lot of clients referred to treatment,” Makiyama recalls.
 “They did not necessarily want to stop at first, but a lot of them got healthier, started jobs, went to college.
 I saw DCFS (Department of Children and Family Services) cases when there were reports of child abuse and neglect, and when they successfully recover, they do become better parents.

-The recovery Services, is a promising and much-needed service in Koreatown.
+Recovery Services, is a promising and much-needed service in Koreatown.
 For families, it is a place where loved ones can come for counseling and resources, for support during the critical aftercare phase of recovery.

 “That’s why I stayed in this field as long as I have,” Makiyama adds, “because clients do recover.
 The years and years of bad habits they’ve learned is difficult to overcome, but they do get better and treatment does work.”